solarsnoop/PCM60X-Monitor/webmonitor-pcm60x/readme.txt

 http://ipadressofyourraspberrypi/solar/monitor.php

+**Attention: the Monitor is only working in the day time when the Display of the PCM60X is online!!!**

 this project is still under construction. finaly i will create a web based administration menue, where you can watch your current settings and parameters.
 Also update some settings easy by using this website.
 The project is testing with a raspberry pi 3.